flatironinstitute/finufft/docs/c.rst

 and :ref:`error codes<error>`
 which apply to all 46 routines.

-A reminder on Fourier mode ordering.
+A reminder on Fourier mode ordering;
+see :ref:`modeord<modeord>`.
 For example, if ``N1=8`` in a 1D type 1 or type 2 transform:

 * if ``opts.modeord=0``: frequency indices are ordered ``-4,-3,-2,-1,0,1,2,3`` (CMCL ordering)

 * if ``opts.modeord=1``: frequency indices are ordered ``0,1,2,3,-4,-3,-2,-1`` (FFT ordering)

-The orderings are related by a ``fftshift``.
+The orderings are related by a "fftshift".
 This holds for each dimension.
 Multidimensional arrays are passed by a pointer to a contiguous Fortran-style array, with the